kevintruong/til/Deadlock,-Part-1:-Resource-Allocation-Graph.md

 ![RAG Deadlock](http://i.imgur.com/6duq0PD.png)

 Consider the following resource allocation graph (assume that the processes ask for exclusive access to the file).
 If you have a bunch of processes running and they request resources and the operating system ends up in this state, you deadlock!
-You may not see this because the operating system may **preempt* some processes breaking the cycle but there is still a change that your three lonely processes could deadlock.
+You may not see this because the operating system may **preempt* some processes breaking the cycle but there is still a chance that your three lonely processes could deadlock.
 You can also make these kind of graphs with `make` and rule dependencies (with our parmake MP for example).

 ![](http://cs241.cs.illinois.edu/images/ColorfulDeadlock.svg)